puffnfresh/roy/README.md

 It is mainly limited to being a toy because it can't interface with JS completely.
 Gluing JS semantics with static typing is a hard problem that I'm working on.

+Usage
+---

+To compile:

+    make deps
+    make

+To enter a REPL:

+    ./roy

+To compile and run a `.roy` file:

+    ./roy examples/helloworld.roy
+    node examples/helloworld.js

 Example
 ---